 Public CCTV - tell the police to call the local CCTV office to make sure any footage is preserved there and then.
-Do not let them wait as the footage will not be in real-time if the police do not get in contact with them immediately.
-Public CCTV is often saved with a continual degradation system i.e. every day that goes by means the footage gets degraded.
+Do not let them wait as the footage may be crystal clear and in real-time if preserved immediately.
+Public CCTV is often saved with a continual degradation system i.e. as time goes by the resolution of the footage is reduced.

-Private CCTV – this data may be deleted within 24 hours.
-You do not have much time to get a copy of it and neither do the police.
+Private CCTV – this data may be deleted at any point.
 You or the police need to contact the business immediately to preserve the footage.

 Accidents with a motorised vehicle